 Mobile Technology Beyond the Laptop

-Many agencies are finding the portability and versatility of tablets to be a welcome addition to their cloud based mobile technology toolkit.
+Many agencies are finding the portability and versatility of tablets to be a welcome addition to their cloud based mobile technology toolkit like public safety cloud.
 Some have replaced the traditional laptop with a tablet and keyboard, while others use the tablet as a complement to the in-car MDT.
 Regardless, the inclusion of tablets and smartphones has proven their worth to public safety providers are only stand to increase in their use.

 Paramedics can use these mobile devices to communicate directly with personnel in the emergency department for both instructions and to alert them of the arriving patient’s condition.
 Depending on the applications installed, tablets and smartphones also have the ability to aid in diagnosis and treatment procedures.
 They can also be used in conjunction with the computer-aided dispatch systems to exchange information with members in the communications center.
 This ability aids both dispatcher and EMS supervisors in determining manpower needs based on availability and location.